 - Your headaches get worse or happen more often.

-How can you care for cluster headaches?
+How can you care for yourself when you have cluster headaches?

 - Be safe with medicines.
 Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.
 You will get more details on the specific medicines your doctor prescribes.